- Introduction to Stripe

 Oh, you should also know that there are many fees involved here.
 The payment gateway will charge a fee and the merchant account will, too.

 A popular alternative, particularly for beginning developers, is to use PayPal.
 PayPal can be used in a couple of ways, but the older, traditional PayPal model has PayPal processing payments internally: from the customer’s PayPal account to yours.
-If you want to get the money into your bank account from PayPal, you can do that after the fact.
+If you want to send the money to your bank account from PayPal, you can do that after the fact.
 Again, PayPal has services that can be used in other ways, including taking credit cards, but this is the standard PayPal model.
 The PayPal fees tend to be lower than the payment gateway-merchant account route, but your money ends up in PayPal at the end of the process, not in your bank account (until you transfer it).

 Second, and this goes to my next topic of “Why Stripe?”, Stripe is crazy easy to use.

 To clarify another point of confusion: different payment systems allow the customer to stay on your site or go to a third-party site and return.
 The traditional PayPal service takes the customer through PayPal’s site, but PayPal has another service that works behind-the-scenes, leaving the customer on your site the entire time (regardless of whether the customer is paying using her PayPal account or a credit card).
 Stripe’s system always keeps the customer on your site.
+Put another way, your customer won’t even know about Stripe.

 You have many options when it comes to processing payments, so why should you consider Stripe?
 (And please note that I’m saying “consider” here: you shouldn’t always use Stripe, just like you pretty much shouldn’t always do anything; more on “Why Not Stripe?” next.)